bgord/knowledge/README.md

 - How to squash commits?
 - How to obtain useful logs with `git log`?

+## Docker (3/8)

+- ~~Setup a container for node~~
+- ~~Make the ports available from the host~~
+- ~~Setup an env variable~~
+- Create a custom domain for local development
+- How to bind a volume to a container?
+- How to use a MongoDB container?
+- How to access a DB inside the container on the host?
+- How does docker-compose work?
+- A `docker-compose.yml` file for the express/MongoDB setup

 ## CSS
 - deepen knowledge of BEM
   - block inside the block